 It takes dedication, desire and a strong will to enter the firefighter or emergency care personnel fields.
 Yet the rewards are many, and those who secure jobs are deeply committed to their work.

-College of DuPage Fire Science Division offers two-year degrees in Fire Science Technology and Emergency Medical Services, as well as certificates in Fire Prevention, Firefighter, Fire Officer, Paramedic and Emergency Medical Technician (EMT).
+College of DuPage Fire Science Division offers two-year degrees in Fire Science Technology and Emergency Medical Services, as well as certificates in Firefighter, Emergency Medical Technician (EMT), and Paramedic.

-The A.A.S. in Fire Science has been awarded national recognition through the Fire and Emergency Services Higher Education Program (FESHE) which recognizes College of DuPage's adoption of standardized core courses and commitment to fire and EMS professional development.
-Click here to read the article.
+The A.A.S.
+Degree in Fire Science has been awarded national recognition through the Fire and Emergency Services Higher Education Program (FESHE) which recognizes College of DuPage's adoption of standardized core courses and commitment to fire and EMS professional development.

 Whether you are just starting out or are already employed in the Fire Science industry, College of DuPage offers classes in a flexible schedule that will help you attain your goals in this exciting and rewarding field.